 This is an exciting time for many, because it’s that annual springtime moment when you get a semi-unexpected bonus – your tax refund.
 The average tax refund amounts to about $3,000.
 Are you expecting one this year?
 If so, what will you do with it?
 Investing in your home, most likely your most valuable asset, is always a good idea.
-Here are a few ways to channel your refund into home renovation:

 - Save for a Rainy Day: We should all have a home maintenance fund, the account on which we draw when the AC goes out, when the hot water heater needs replacing or when a hailstorm wrecks the roof.
 A home maintenance fund can be challenging to develop and maintain.
 Your tax refund would be the perfect seed for a fund that could be used when unforeseen needs arise in the future.